 A SMART goal describes an observable behavior or action.
 By using an action verb, the SMART goal answers the question "What is to be done?"
 The following are some action words for developing SMART goals:

-Tool 3.2: Identification of Your Professional Development Goals
+Tool 3.2: Identification of Your Professional Learning Goals